 Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) - Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) n/a Describe how resources will be allocated among funding categories.
 If projects pass threshold then they will be scored and ranked.
 Projects will be funded as funds permit and until funding is exhausted.

 Describe threshold factors and Threshold factors for applications:

 grant size limits.
 Long term viability

 Demonstrated experience

 Audited financials

 CHDO certification

 Debarment certification for entities receiving federal funds

 Market demand documentation

 Department of Financial Institutions (DFI) documentation

 Readiness to proceed

 Percentage of CMI units

-HOME RHD sets a maximum award size of \$1,000,000 per award, and no more than 2 awards
+HOME RHD sets a maximum award per grant cycle, and no more than 2 awards per developed

-per developer per year.
-CHDO recipients are not limited on the number of awards they may

-receive in a year.
+per year.

 What are the outcome measures

-expected as a result of the
+expected as a result of the method of distribution?

-method of distribution?
+method of distribution:

-11 State Program Name: HOME Tenant Based Rental Assistance (TBRA) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-Tenant Based Rental Assistance (TBRA) is a rental subsidy that sub-grantees can use to help individual households with incomes at or below 80% of the county median income (CMI) afford housing costs such as rent and security deposits.
+11 State Program Name: HOME Tenant Based Rental Assistance (TBRA) Funding Sources: HOME Describe the state program Tenant Based Rental Assistance (TBRA) is a rental subsidy that sub-grantees can use to help addressed by the Method of individual households with incomes at or below 80% of the county median income (CMI) afford Distribution. housing costs such as rent and security deposits.
 Sub-grantees may also assist tenants with utility deposits when HOME is used for rental assistance or security deposits.
 Households targeted for the HOME-TBRA funds include homeless individuals or families and households at risk of homelessness.
 TBRA funds will also target homeless households with at least one household member with a disability as well as youth transitioning from foster care and homeless and have experienced domestic violence.
 DEHCR encourages using a "Housing First" model of housing and support services.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

 Funds are awarded through a multi-year grant application process open to any UGLG (Units of General Local Government) or private nonprofit agency in Wisconsin that meets the application eligibility criteria.
 Awarded grants can potentially be renewed in subsequent years, but the submission of a grant application is still required.
 Submitted grant applications are reviewed and scored.
 Grant applications will be evaluated based on the factors described below.
 Some criterion may be added based on the overall performance or issues that arose in the previous contract period.

-Completeness of application and attachments Agency staff, background and experience working with the described target population/TBRA program Agency budget and ability to provide support staff and resources to support TBRA • Targeted population and strength of justification in choosing target population Program design and administration Outreach and inclusion of beneficiaries
+- Completeness of application and attachments - Agency staff, background and experience working with the described target population/TBRA program - Agency budget and ability to provide support staff and resources to support TBRA - Targeted population and strength of justification in choosing target population - Program design and administration - Outreach and inclusion of beneficiaries

 Explanation for how the match requirement will be met

 Availability of support services

 Long-term impact

 Coordination with local Continua of Care

 WISP Participation and accuracy of report included in application

 Goal setting and implementation schedule

-• Organization's track record, including the sub-grantee's past performance and progress regarding all of their DEHCR-funded grant programs
+Organization's track record, including the sub-grantee's past performance and progress regarding all of their DEHCR-funded grant programs

 If only summary criteria were n/a

 described, how can potential

 applicants access application manuals or other

 state publications describing the

 application criteria?
 (CDBG only)